-The goal is to find out what is really important to them to determine if this role will be a good fit.
+The goal is to determine what is most important to your candidate to decide if this role will be a good fit.
 What are they looking for in a job?
 What are they working towards?
-Knowing these answers will help you identify what they’re passionate about and will help you determine whether they be a good fit for your organization long term.
-With how much goes into training, it is important to figure this out up front.
+Knowing these answers will help you identify what they’re passionate about to determine whether they be a good fit for your organization long-term.
+With how much goes into training, it is crucial to figure this out upfront.

 This is done in three parts:

 1) Open Ended Questions